bitcointranscripts/bitcointranscripts/bitcoin-explained/bitcoin-core-27-0.md

 Aaron Van Wirdum: 00:12:12

-Right okay so yeah I have a Bitcoin Core node and the mempool if when I shut down my computer, my entire mempool is just saved on disk and then I start the computer again and Bitcoin Core starts up and it remembers what was in the mempool.
+Yeah, I have a Bitcoin Core node and the mempool if when I shut down my computer, my entire mempool is just saved on disk and then I start the computer again and Bitcoin Core starts up and it remembers what was in the mempool.

 Sjors Provoost: 00:12:26